Privacy Policy

 We collect the minimum data necessary to operate the service:

-read:user. - Email identity — if you choose email sign-in instead of GitHub OAuth, we collect your email address and store the timestamp when you verified it.
+• Email identity — if you choose email sign-in instead of GitHub OAuth, we collect your email address and store the timestamp when you verified it.
 Verification links are short-lived and single-use.
 Email-only accounts do not grant us any GitHub permissions.

-- Scan metadata — the repository URL you submit, file counts, finding counts, and scan duration.
+• Scan metadata — the repository URL you submit, file counts, finding counts, and scan duration.

-- Uploaded repository archives — if you use the email-only upload flow, we temporarily receive the archive you provide, process it for the scan, and delete it after the scan completes.
+• Uploaded repository archives — if you use the email-only upload flow, we temporarily receive the archive you provide, process it for the scan, and delete it after the scan completes.
 The archive itself is not stored in our database.

-- Contact form submissions — if you submit the public contact form, we collect your name, email address, optional message, IP address, user-agent, and submission timestamp.
-This information is stored in the
+• Contact form submissions — if you submit the public contact form, we collect your name, email address, optional message, IP address, user-agent, and submission timestamp.
+This information is stored in the contact_requests table so we can respond to your inquiry and route it to our internal inbox.

-upordown), optional free-form comment (up to 1000 characters), page path, optional scan ID when feedback is submitted from a scan page, user-agent, submission timestamp, and your internal user ID.
-This information is stored in thefeedbacktable. - Product analytics events — we log first-party product usage events (for example: scan started, scan completed, login).
+• Product analytics events — we log first-party product usage events (for example: scan started, scan completed, login).
 Events are tagged with opaque internal UUIDs only — never your GitHub login or repository paths.
 No third-party analytics service is used.

 3. How We Use Your Data

-- To authenticate you via GitHub OAuth or verified email and maintain your session.
+• To authenticate you via GitHub OAuth or verified email and maintain your session.

-- To display your scan history and findings in the dashboard.
+• To display your scan history and findings in the dashboard.

-- To enforce the freemium scan limit associated with your account.
+• To enforce the freemium scan limit associated with your account.

-- To understand aggregate product usage so we can improve the service.
+• To understand aggregate product usage so we can improve the service.

 We do not use your data for advertising, profiling, or any purpose beyond operating the service.